-If you are using Hibernate with Hazelcast as a second level cache provider, you can easily create RegionFactory instances within Spring configuration (by Spring version 3.1).
+If you are using Hibernate with Hazelcast as a second level cache provider, you can easily configure your LocalSessionFactoryBean to use a Hazelcast instance by passing Hazelcast instance name.
 That way, you can use the same HazelcastInstance as Hibernate L2 cache instance.